JediJeremy/arduino-ledsaber/README.md

 ~~~~

 Why is it called the "AndiG" version?
+This version was shipped in a specific set of sabers.
 To be revealed later, perhaps.